Alex71btc/lndk-pay/README.md

 ## ⚠️ Requirement: LND Lightning node

-BOLT12 Pay requires a LND Lightning node.
+BOLT12 Pay requires a LND Lightning node with at least one active channel, better a well connected node with multiple channels opened.

 ---
 # 🌍 Before You Start